MendyLanda/mac-blue-keep-alive/README.md

 4. modify run.sh to include your bluetooth device name and other settings
 5. run `chmod +x run.sh && ./run.sh`

+# Configuration
+- `DEVICE_NAME` - the name of the bluetooth device you want to keep alive
+- `CHECK_INTERVAL` - the interval in minutes to check if the device is connected
+- `PATH_TO_SCRIPT` - the path to the python script (default is the current directory main.py)
+- `PYTHON_RUNNER` - the python runner (default is python3)

+# Troubleshooting
+- To see the logs run:
+  - `tail -f /tmp/stdout.log`
+  - `tail -f /tmp/stderr.log` for errors
 # Notes
 - This script is working for me, but I'm not a bash expert.
 If you have any suggestions, please let me know.
 - Python is not really needed for this script, but I'm more familiar with it than bash.
 - I'm not sure if this is the best way to keep a bluetooth connection alive, but it works for me.

 ## License
 MIT License